Danieruone/Danieruone/README.md

 I'm a passionate Software Engineer with 6 years of experience, primarily focused on frontend development with React and Next.js.
 Over the years, I’ve honed my skills in building scalable, high-performance applications, always aiming for clean and maintainable code.

 Lately, I've been expanding my expertise into backend development, working with NestJS and PostgreSQL to build robust full-stack solutions.
-I love solving complex problems, optimizing performance, and continuously learning new technologies.
+I love solving complex problems, optimizing performance, and continuously learning new technologies

 ### Tech Stack: